-You then have scheduled time with your instructor, normally live through webinars, audio conferences or facilitated chats in the virtual learning environment.
+You have scheduled time with your instructor—through live webinars, audio conferences, or facilitated chats in the virtual learning environment.
 This is your time to ask questions, get clarification on the materials and concepts, and network with other course delegates.

-Online training is a huge growth area for project management (and other business sectors) and you’ll find there are plenty of self-paced courses that you can use at your leisure.
-Online training is practical for those who are short of time or who need the flexibility of being able to study anywhere.
+Online training is a huge growth area for project management (and other business sectors) and you’ll find plenty of self-paced courses you can use at your leisure.
+Online training is practical for those who are short on time or need the flexibility of being able to study anywhere.

 What to Expect: Online training without an instructor relies on you working within the virtual learning environment to access and review the course materials alone.
 The downside of not having time with a ‘live’ instructor is that you may lose the motivation to continue.
 Online study can be quite lonely if you don’t have a group of people going through it with you, helping you on the way.

 It can also be quite tricky to work out concepts you don’t understand because you are limited to the materials you have purchased.
 If you don’t understand them, there is nowhere to go, except to materials outside of your course, to get more information or the same information explained in ways that make it "click".